High-dimensional Functional Graphical Model Structure Learning via Neighborhood Selection Approach: Simulations

 For each setting, we fix $n=100$ and let $p =50,100,150$.
 Each random function is observed on a grid with $T=100$ equally spaced points on $[0,1]$.
 For $T$ observed time points, $(t_1,\dots,t_T)$, uniformly spread on $[0,1]$, the observed values are generated by

 where $\epsilon_{ijk}\sim N(0,\sigma^2)$.
 In models A, B, and D, we set $\sigma = 0.5$, while in model C, $\sigma^2=0.05\times {\sum_{l=1}^{M^{\ast}} \text{tr}(\bm{\Sigma_l})}/{p}$.
-We report the results averaged over 30 independent runs.
+We report the results averaged over 50 independent runs.

-In all experiments, we set the number of selected principal components to be $M=5$ for all nodes.
+In all experiments, we set $M$, the number of principal components used to model each function, to be $5$ for all nodes.
 This is a typical value selected by the cross-validation process described in Section \ref{CH_Param_Selection}.
-We set the threshold parameter $\epsilon_n=0$.
-For the penalty parameter $\lambda_n$, we plot the ROC curve as the paramter $\lambda_n$ changes.
+The first simulation experiment compares the performance of our proposed method to current baseline methods, including FGLasso \citep{Qiao2015Functional} and PSKL \citep{zapata2021partial}.
+Since the theoretically appropriate choice of the threshold $\epsilon_n$ depends on problem parameters that are generally unknown in practice, we use $\epsilon_n = 0$ for this part of experiment.
+We plot the ROC curve as the penalty parameter $\lambda_n$ changes.
 More specifically, let $\lambda_n=\lambda_{j,n}$ explicitly denote the parameter choice for the node $j$.
 According to Proposition~\ref{prop:lambda_max}, there exists $\lambda_{\max}$ such that $\mathscr{\hat N}_j$ is empty.
-Let $\lambda_{j,n,t}=t \cdot \lambda_{j,\max}$, where $t \in [0,1]$ is the same for all nodes.
-We plot the ROC curve as $t$ changes from $1$ to $0$.
-We also use the SCV-RSS criterion introduced in Section~\ref{CH_Param_Selection} to select $\lambda_{j,n}$ for all nodes, and then evaluate the performance by reporting the precision and recall on the specific graph that is selected.
+Let $\lambda_{j,n,t}=t_\lambda \cdot \lambda_{j,\max}$, where $t_\lambda \in [0,1]$ is the same for all nodes.
+We plot the ROC curve as $t_\lambda$ changes from $1$ to $0$.
+The second simulation experiment illustrates the performance of our method under various choices of $\epsilon_n$.
+From the comparison of ROC's under each model setting, our empirical results confirm that optimal performance is typically achieved with a non-zero $\epsilon_n$.
+The third simulation experiment is dedicated to assess the accuracy of a single selected graph.
+We use the SCV-RSS criterion introduced in Section~\ref{CH_Param_Selection} to select $\lambda_{j,n}$ for all nodes, and then evaluate the performance by reporting the precision and recall on the specific graph that is selected.